aarblaster/aarblaster/README.md

 * 🤖 I make apps including:
 	* [MigraineBot](https://codebyanthony.com/migrainebot), an iOS app to help track your migraine attacks.
 [Download here –>](https://apple.co/3eIpkY1)
 	* [One Night Only](https://codebyanthony.com/onenightonly), an iOS app for touring professionals to track tour details.
 [Download it here –>](https://apple.co/3zepvDU)
-* 🎓 I teach and research theatre lighting.
+* 🎓 I teach and research theatre lighting design at [RADA](https://www.rada.ac.uk/about-us/technical-theatre-arts-teaching-staff/anthony-arblaster/).
 * 🎭 + 🧑‍💻 + ☕ is how I spend my days.

 You can find me in [all the usual places](https://anthonyarblaster.com/linktree) and you can [sponsor me on GitHub –>](https://github.com/sponsors/aarblaster)